markjivko/storyline/README.md

 Build *beautiful* landing pages that change as the user scrolls up or down.

-Project created in 2013 and proted to GitHub in 2021.
+Project created in 2013 and ported to GitHub in 2021.

 Demo
 ----